 The best Chicago books always make great holiday gifts.
 Happily, the Detours staff are voracious readers of Chicago books on history, architecture and culture, so we have recommendations for the best new Chicago books on those very topics.
-These selections, which delve into the city’s past and present, are just the thing for those who want to learn more after experiencing Chicago on one of our architecture tours.
+These selections, which delve into the city’s past and present, are just the thing for those who want to learn more after experiencing Chicago on one of our Virtual Events.

 I’ll start my recommendations by saying that it’s tough to surprise me when it comes to Chicago history and architecture.
 I often feel like I’ve learned all the big bits.
 So bear that in mind when I say that Lee Bey’s new book Southern Exposure: The Overlooked Architecture of the South Side included both new historical insights and photos of some gorgeous architecture I’d never seen before.
 Some of it, I guarantee, will come up the next time I lead one of our South Side bus tours.